Beng-brown/the-greenbank-pub/README.md

 - Click on the "settings" tab near the top right of the page
 - Then to "pages" on the setting menu-left hand side
 - Source select "deploy from a branch"
-- Brance select "main" & "root"
+- Branch select "main" & "root"
 - Hit save
 - May have to wait a few minuites- the site is then live!